AlaSQL/alasql/README.md

 According the preliminary performance tests alasql.js is faster than [sql.js]() in 5 to 10 times on more than 1000 records tables, and 2 to 3 times to [WebSQL]() on different queries.

-Alasql has four different optimization algorithm:
+AlaSQL has four different optimization algorithm:
 * Caching of compiled queries
 * Joins: Preindexation of joined table
 * Joins: Prefiltering of WHERE expressions